HPHGS/hphgs/README.md

 This profile contains most of the public work I do, as well as my contact info if someone wants to contact me.

-Don't hesitate to send me an email if you want to ask something, I will reply as soon as I can :D
+Don't hesitate to send me an email if you want to ask something, I will reply as soon as I can :D</p>

-Edit: I'm learning how to use Git in terminal :D</p>

 ## Technologies that I know how to use